Ultimate Guide To Buddha Bowls

 This recipe is chock-full of nutrients and it contains lots of fiber, which, in our typical diets, none of us are getting enough of these days.
 You can always add your choice of protein to the bowls.
 I like to add grilled, wild-caught salmon.
 Feel free to play around with the vegetables, different additions, and mix-and-match the various components.
 You can also wrap all the ingredients in lettuce, making it into a ‘lettuce wrap’ instead of a bowl.

-This Buddha bowl recipe is delicious, fresh and versatile!
+This Ultimate Guide To Buddha Bowls recipe is delicious, fresh, and versatile!
 The bowls also make great leftovers!

 I would love to hear from you… let me know how you like these tasty bowls, please!